Academic Planning and Institutional Research (APIR) is a unit of the Office of The Provost

 Margaret Harrigan — Distinguished Policy and Planning Analyst, 608 263-7141.
 Primary topic areas:

-Faculty and staff issues, including pay equity, employment trends over time, recruitment and retention issues, faculty compression-equity and post-promotion review, and tenure data
+Faculty and staff issues, including pay equity, employment trends over time, faculty compression-equity and post-promotion review, and tenure data

 Undergraduate student surveys including the National Survey of Student Engagement (NSSE)